-problems

-facing

-communities

-We will further

-develop prevention

-driven approaches

-with our partners to

-with our partners to address enduring problems facing communities.
-We will maintain a kev role in supporting vulnerable individuals and communities.
+We will further develop prevention driven approaches with our public, private and 3rd sector partners to address enduring problems facing communities.
+We will maintain a key role in supporting vulnerable individuals and communities.
 Working with partners, we will intervene with them at an early stage to address high impact issues such as domestic abuse. substance misuse. sexual offending and mental health.